M. Shadows: Early life

 Matthew Charles Sanders was born on July 31, 1981, in Fountain Valley, California, and raised in Huntington Beach, California.
-He was raised Roman Catholic.
+He was raised Catholic.
 His sister is former WNBA player Amy Sanders.
-His interest in rock was from listening to bands like Guns N' Roses earlier in life after his father gave him his first cassette, and his interest in heavy metal music grew as he became older and began to play the guitar.
+His interest in hard rock was from listening to bands like Guns N' Roses earlier in life after his father gave him his first cassette, and his interest in heavy metal music grew as he became older and began to play the guitar.
 He links his early musical experience with the piano as a major factor in developing his skills with the guitar and his voice.
 He attended Huntington Beach High School, where he played for a brief stint in a punk band named "Successful Failure".
 Following this, Shadows formed Avenged Sevenfold in 1999 along with middle school friends Zacky Vengeance, The Rev, and Matt Wendt.
 He stated that he became a vocalist solely out of necessity.
 He said: "I didn't want to be a singer, man.
 I got forced into it."